Skip to main content

 I’ve spent my life in various parts of the South—from Appalachian North Carolina to the Shenandoah Valley of Virginia to the coastal empire of Georgia.
 While cultural differences certainly exist among those locales, they’re all part of the Southern fabric.
 The thread of commonality is stitched in the thresholds of the houses peppering their landscapes.

 The essence of Southern homes is elusive.
 Is it the smell of home cooking?
 The sight of meticulously preserved family heirlooms situated among modern buys?
 The feel of a well-worn quilt?
 Or perhaps the sound of family and friends filling the space?
-From paradise log homes to coastal retreats, Southern homes are sensory experiences—sonic, tactile, aromatic, visual—designed to embrace visitors in the residential equivalent of your grandmother’s hugs.
+From log cabins to coastal retreats, Southern homes are sensory experiences—sonic, tactile, aromatic, visual—designed to embrace visitors in the residential equivalent of your grandmother’s hugs.

 Architecture

 Whether you live in a new-build home or a centuries-old charmer, Southern homes tend to feel like they’ve always been there.
 That evergreen feeling often stems from architectural elements.
 A wraparound porch.
 Floor-to-ceiling windows.
 An elevated foundation.
 The list goes on and on.
 These facets are not only beautiful, they have their roots in practicality.
-Coordinate with a custom home builder for features you want to have in your home.

 In the days before air conditioning—gasp!—large porches served as a space to comfortably entertain guests in the heat of the day, and the space also sheltered the structural walls of the house from the glaring sun.
 Floor-to-ceiling windows allowed more light and air into the home and acted as both a window and a door.
 Elevated foundations helped eliminate issues with flooding, and visually made the home appear to be on a pedestal of sorts.